smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

     routeProfId: default
 ```

-## On-Premise mode
+## On-Premises mode

-### Bringing up NGC components in Op-Premise mode
+### Bringing up NGC components in On-Premises mode

-  To bringup NGC components in on-premise mode, enable the rule `ngc_test/onprem/master` in the file: `openness-experience-kits/onprem_controller.yml`. and then run the script `deploy_onprem_controller.sh`  as described in [OpenNESS On-Premise: Controller and Edge node setup document](../getting-started/on-premises/controller-edge-node-setup.md).
+  To bring-up the NGC components in on-premises mode, enable the rule `ngc_test/onprem/master` in the file: `openness-experience-kits/onprem_controller.yml`. and then run the script `deploy_onprem_controller.sh`  as described in [OpenNESS On-Premise: Controller and Edge node setup document](../getting-started/on-premises/controller-edge-node-setup.md).

-### Configuring in On-Premise mode
+### Configuring in On-Premises mode

-  OpenNESS On-Premise management homepage:
+  OpenNESS On-Premises management homepage:
       sample url: http://10.233.182.33:3000/landing
       ![OpenNESS NGC homepage](using-openness-cnca-images/ngc_homepage.png)

 #### Edge Node services operations with 5G Core (through OAM interface)

   ***NOTE:**
-  Registration of OpenNESS Controller's AF instance with 5G core need to be performed manually or through any other interface exposed by 5G Core.
+  Registration of the OpenNESS Controller's AF instance with the 5G core needs to be performed manually or through any other interface exposed by the 5G Core.
 OAM capabilities will be enhanced in future releases to support this.
-Current version of OAM supports only one instance of OpenNESS Controller to communicate.*
+The current version of OAM supports only one instance of OpenNESS Controller to communicate.*

 ##### Registration of UPF services associated with Edge-node with 5G Core